 |Experience||Usually received on the job; however, some employers seek workers with prior experience in a security or driving capacity|

-Sources: *U.S. Bureau of Labor Statistics, **Monster.com job postings (November 2012).
+Sources: U.S. Bureau of Labor Statistics, Monster.com job postings (November 2012), *PayScale.com

 At minimum, armored truck drivers need to be high school graduates.
-A sampling of November 2012 job postings from employers showed that armored truck drivers needed to be at least 21 years old; however, states may set lower minimum age requirements.
-Prior security or driving experience varied from six months to three years.
+According to securityguardlicense.org, armored truck drivers are usually at least 21 years old; however, states may set lower minimum age requirements.
+Prior security or driving experience varied from entry-level to three years.

-- Keep a clean driving and criminal record.
-Armored truck drivers are expected to maintain a valid driver's license and clean driving record at all times.
-The employment process typically also requires a background check, including a criminal background review.
+You'll want to keep a clean driving and criminal record.
+Armored truck drivers are expected to maintain valid driver's licenses and clean driving records at all times.
+The employment process typically also requires background checks, including criminal background reviews.

 Step 2: Become Licensed as a Security Professional

 In most areas, armed guards must be licensed by their state's licensing authority.
-According to the U.S. Bureau of Labor Statistics (BLS), applicants typically must be over the age of 18 and have a valid driver's license.
-Other requirements might include the completion of classes on law enforcement topics, fingerprinting and a criminal background check.
+According to the U.S. Bureau of Labor Statistics, applicants typically must be over the age of 18 and have valid drivers' licenses.
+Other requirements might include the completion of classes on law enforcement topics, fingerprinting, and a criminal background check.
 Continuing education is typically required in order to renew a security personnel or related license.